Global Sustainable Development Report 2023

 About this project

 In the context of Australia's unique circumstances, opportunities and challenges, and those of our region, we must play an active role in global processes on sustainable development.
 With the development of the 2023 Global Sustainable Development Report already underway, now is the time to draw attention to the issues faced by our region and to identify and advocate for regional specific solutions.
-Through this project, we will be engaging with stakeholders in Australia and the Pacific to capture and raise the voices of our region in progressing global Sustainable Development discussions.
+Through this project, we engaged with stakeholders in Australia and the Pacific to capture and raise the voices of our region in progressing global Sustainable Development discussions.

 MSDI's involvement

-Using Dr Malekpour's appointment to the Group of Independent Scientists as an entry point, along with MSDI's expertise, experiences and networks in the region, we are engaging with stakeholders across Australia and the Pacific to capture the challenges and opportunities presented by the Sustainable Development Goals (SDGs) framework, with a specific focus on the applicability and utility of the 2019 Global Sustainable Development Report (GSDR).
+Using Dr Malekpour's appointment to the Group of Independent Scientists as an entry point, along with MSDI's expertise, experiences and networks in the region, we engaged with stakeholders across Australia and the Pacific to capture the challenges and opportunities presented by the Sustainable Development Goals (SDGs) framework, with a specific focus on the applicability and utility of the 2019 Global Sustainable Development Report (GSDR).

-Through this project we aim to:
+Through this project we aimed to:

 • Synthesise existing knowledge and evidence on progress towards the SDGs